MonitorQA/ExternalApiDocs/_posts/2020-12-15-get-audit-pending.md

 layout: null
 ---

 Retrieve a paginated list of pending audits with filtering and sorting options.
+Query parameters that still use the word “group” expect **company structure unit** identifiers: `auditObjectGroupId` limits results to audit objects linked to that unit; `assignedToGroup` limits results to audits assigned to **users linked to that unit**.
+Use [Get company structure units](#/get-company-structure-units) to list valid unit IDs.

 ### Request Headers